emmawalshdev/The-Book-bar/README.md

 3. I want to see a snapshot of activity on my profile, so that I can quicky see my recent contributions.

-4. I want to add an 'Buy now' link to each book so that I can potentially make money off click through sales.
+4. I want to add a 'Buy now' link to each book so that I can potentially make money off click through sales.

 5. I do not want to allow duplicate book titles to be published, this would lead to a bad customer experience.